 This is of course not to say we should let dangerous or unscrupulous people deal damage as they please, simply because they are not free to do otherwise.
 It makes sense to constrain a wild bear that attacks innocent civilians, and this need not require a hatred of the bear.
 It also makes sense to restrict the movements of dangerous people.
 However, the motivation for this should stem 100% from compassion for those who would have fall victim to them, and 0% from a desire to have them suffer because they “deserve” it.

 Hatred is a toxin of the mind that harms everyone in its vicinity.
 It is suffering to hold this emotion, and holding it leads to acting in ways that inflict suffering upon others.
-Furthermore, it is flagrantly irrational given a proper understanding behind what causes human behaviour.
+Furthermore, it is flagrantly irrational, given a proper understanding of what causes human behaviour.